See Related Titles

 More from this series

-Described in those terms, private law emerges as a patchwork of different and largely independent justifications of varying breadth and applicability.
-This book argues that this description is mistaken.
-Its main thesis is that private law is best understood as having an aim that is both unifying and distinctive.
-That aim is to articulate reasonably acceptable principles as to when our institutions can legitimately hold agents accountable for the choices they make in their transactions with one another.
-The moral centre of this account is the idea (proposed in general form by T.M.
-Scanlon) that the legitimacy of enforcement in the context of private transactions must depend on the value for parties to those transactions of being able to choose under conditions and from a range of alternatives that they could not reasonably reject as a basis for being held so accountable.
-The proposed value-of-choice account has the potential to explain how wrong-correcting, distributive, efficiency and autonomy considerations can contribute to the justification of private law, namely by affecting the value of agents' choice, while structuring their relative contributions around a single and morally attractive idea.
+This book argues that private law is best understood as having an aim that is both unifying and distinctive, which is to articulate reasonably acceptable principles as to when agents can legitimately be held accountable for the choices they make in their transactions with one another.
+The moral centre of this account is the idea that the legitimacy of enforcement in the context of private transactions must depend on the value for parties to those transactions of being able to choose under conditions and from a range of alternatives that they could not reasonably reject as a basis for being held so accountable.
+This account has the potential to explain how wrong-correcting, distributive, efficiency and autonomy considerations can contribute to the justification of private law.

 Emmanuel Voyiakis is a law lecturer at the London School of Economics and Political Science.